crawl/sequell/docs/listgame.md

 Example: place=D:6 => br=D and lvl=6

 `absdepth`:
-The depth in the dungeon the character was at.
+The depth in the dungeon the character was at (integer).
 Note that absdepth may be zero if unknown (before absdepth was recorded).

 `gold`:
-The amount of gold held by the character.
+The amount of gold held by the character (integer).

 `goldfound`:
-The total gold found in the dungeon.
+The total gold found in the dungeon (integer).

 `goldspent`:
-Gold spent.
+Gold spent (integer).

+`zigdeepest`:
+The deepest the character has gone in a ziggurat (integer).

+`zigscompleted`:
+The number of ziggurats the character has completed (integer).

+`scrollsused`:
+The number of scrolls used (integer).

+`potionsused`:
+The number of potions used (integer).

 `kills`:
 The number of monsters slain.